Updated: Mar 14

 The USD is the most widely and easily exchanged currency in Vietnam.
 The local currency is the Vietnamese Dong.

 Travel Within Vietnam

-It's really easy to get around in Vietnam by train, bus and by taxi.
-We arrived into Hanoi and traveled by most means, covering down to Hoh Chi Min City.
+It's really easy to get around in Vietnam by train, bus, and by taxi.
+We arrived in Hanoi and traveled by most means, covering down to Hoh Chi Min City.
 How will you travel?
 Do you enjoy slow travel?
 The train is a real adventure!
 The beds are a little uncomfortable.
 If you can take a travel pillow with you, this will help to soften the rickety blows.